 This is so refreshing, as most of the social media share button plugins I’ve used end up being quite buggy and unreliable.

-The Rainmaker version of the GA data just seems to show the vital stats, which is all you really need to see, on a handful of tabs.
+The Rainmaker version of the GA data just seems to show the vital stats that most people want to see on a regular basis.

 This is easy to set up in Rainmaker, using shortcodes that allow you to set a display timer for any given page of member content in your program.